gradvohl/YAPTT/syncThreads/conditionVariableExample/README.md

 # Condition variable example
 This section shows how to implement synchronization using a Condition Variable (CV).
-Unlike mutexe and semaphore, which synchronize thread access to data, a condition variable is a way to signal that a condition happened to other threads.
+Unlike mutex and semaphore, which synchronize thread access to data, a condition variable is a way to signal that a condition happened to other threads.
 Therefore, the thread that received that signal may unblock itself and perform other operations.

 In PThreads library, a CV always works together with a mutex.
 It works this way because when the CV receives a signal, it unlocks its associated mutex.